ajmnsk/ner/README.md

 ===============================================

   Inspired by [Humphrey Sheil](http://www.informit.com/articles/article.aspx?p=2265404) article.
-  This simple library is written in scala and using [Stanford CoreNLP suite of tools](http://stanfordnlp.github.io/CoreNLP/).
+  This simple library is written in scala and uses [Stanford CoreNLP suite of tools](http://stanfordnlp.github.io/CoreNLP/).
   Need to be familiar with [Stanford Named Entity Recognizer (NER)](http://nlp.stanford.edu/software/CRF-NER.shtml) to understand the usage.

 ## Build library